gauravu37/Download-Redirect-With-Shortcode/README.md

 # Can i use this in templates? #

 Yes you can use in templates. e.g. <?php do_shortcode("[pi_redirect url#'http://example.com' sec#'5' hide_text#'yes']"); ?>

-## Screenshots ##

-1. This is how we can add shortcode in page or post.
-2. This is how we can add shortcode in page templates.
-3. This is how it looks on front

-## Changelog ##

-# 1.0 #
-* Initial Release.

-## Upgrade Notice ##

-# 1.0 #
-Upgrade and added hide text option.

-# 0.5 #
-This version fixes a security related bug.
-Upgrade immediately.